 Toorak Luxury | Toorak

 A far cry from the Toorak apartment we recently saw listed for sale, this Toorak home is opulence defined.
 Everything you could ever want or need from a home is included in the nightly fee (apart from maybe a butler) with grandeur around every corner and in every room.
 Premium appliances and every gadget you could dream of (there’s Sonos throughout) coupled with comfortable beds and a generous outdoors dining area.
+Also, it’s within walking distance to the train station, making it incredibly easy for you to get to the city.
 If you’re in Melbourne for some considerable time, this is where you’ll want to stay.

 New York Style Apartment | Southbank

-Similar to the opening apartment with its lofty, warehouse vibes, this Southbank pad is oh so cool.
-Perfectly located for the adbundance of entertainment on offer in Melbourne, this apartment has ample room for four people.
+Similar to the opening modern apartment with its lofty, warehouse vibes, this Southbank pad is oh so cool and one of the best vacation rentals around.
+Perfectly located for the abundance of entertainment on offer in Melbourne, this apartment has ample room for four people.
 Modern furnishings are paired with stripped-back brickwork and the upstairs area, accessed via a stunning staircase, leads you to comfortable bedrooms with en-suite bathrooms.
-You also get access to the gym, heated pool and sauna included for a spot of pampering.
+This two-bedroom apartment also provides you with access to the gym, heated pool and sauna included for a spot of pampering.

 Converted Church | Brunswick